Niterux/TF2MicSpamAssistanceScript/README.md

 - Demo support must be enabled for all servers in TF2

-- VLC must have its web interface enabled

 - Please configure all paths and launch options in the script file

 - Please remove any TF2 mods you have that may overwrite con_logfile (Some huds may do this, mastercomfig does not do this)